mgba-emu/gbatek/index.md

 are:

 ```
+  08201nnnnnnnn1nnh  for DSi (EUR) and DSi XL (USA)
+  08202nnnnnnnn1nnh  for DSi XL
+  08203nnnnnnnn1nnh  for DSi XL
+  08204nnnnnnnn1nnh  for DSi
+  08A15???????????h  for DSi
+  08A18nnnnnnnn1nnh  for DSi (USA) (black)
+  08A19nnnnnnnn1nnh  for DSi (USA)
   08A20nnnnnnnn1nnh  for DSi
-  08A19???????????h  for some other DSi
-  08A15???????????h  for some other DSi
+  08A21nnnnnnnn1nnh  for DSi
-  08201nnnnnnnn1nnh  for DSi XL
+  08A22???????????h  for DSi (USA)
   6B27D20002000000h  for n3DS
 ```

-The "n" digits appear to be always in BCD range (0..9), the other digits appear to be fixed (on all known consoles; ie. on three DSi's and two DSi XL's and null 3DS's).
-For 3DS it's unknown if 4004D00h exists in DSi mode (though there's probably a similar register in 3DS mode).
+The "n" digits appear to be always in BCD range (0..9), the other digits appear to be fixed (on known consoles).

 The 64bit value is also stored as 16-byte ASCII string in "dev.kp".
 And, the ASCII string is also stored in footer of "Tad Files on SD Cards".

 Port 4004D00h should be read only if the flag in 4004D08h is zero.
-Moreover, Port 4004D00h can be read only by firmware, and get's disabled for all known games, so exploits will only see zeroes in 4004D00h..4004D08h.
+Moreover, Port 4004D00h can be read only by firmware, and get's disabled for all known games, so most exploits will only see zeroes in 4004D00h..4004D08h.

 Easiest way to obtain the 64bit value would be extracting it from SD Card (using modified "DSi SRL Extract" source code).